richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ## Fundamentals

-1. **Execution Plans**: read estimated and actual plans to understand how SQL Server breaks down your queries
+1. **"Execution Plan"**: read estimated and actual plans to understand how SQL Server breaks down your queries
-2. **Live Query Statistics**: monitor queries as they run to catch slow or blocked operations in real time
+2. **"Live Query Statistics"**: monitor queries as they run to catch slow or blocked operations in real time
 3. **Logic Optimization**: rewrite queries for set‑based processing, eliminate unnecessary work, and leverage indexes
 4. **Query‑Level Hints**: use hints to guide the optimizer when you need more control
 5. **Query Store**: collect and compare execution plans over time to prevent regressions